mat-c/TMS0500-simulator/README.md

 ==== ROM ====

-You can disassemble on stderr the rom with '-d option'
+You can disassemble on stderr the rom with '-d' option

 ```
 ./bin/ti59.sh -d